 When your thermostat displays error code e73, it indicates that the Rc wire is not getting power.

-This will sometimes be as straightforward as the breaker being switched off, but it may also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s time to contact a local professional.
+This may be as simple as the breaker being switched off, but it can also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
+If nothing looks to be out of place, it’s a good idea to contact a local professional.